Apparel, footwear, and home textiles. This may change over time, but for now these are the industries that RISE focuses on.

 Better Work, an International Labour Organization (ILO) and International Finance Corporation (IFC World Bank) collaboration that promotes decent work and better business in the garment industry, is supporting RISE with technical expertise, fundraising, and partnerships.
 Better Work’s ‘Worker Rights and Responsibilities’ training module has been integrated into the RISE Foundation Program.

-HERproject was a BSR collaborative initiative active between 2007-2022, that supported the empowerment of low-income women working in global supply chains by bringing together global brands, their suppliers, and local NGOs, HERproject programs, activities and team have been fully integrated into RISEinterim legal/fiscal home.
+HERproject was a BSR collaborative initiative active between 2007-2022, that supported low-income women working in global supply chains HERproject programs, activities and team have been fully integrated into RISE.

 Gap Inc.’s P.A.C.E., a Gap Inc. program that provides women and girls in the global apparel industry foundational life skills, technical training, and support, has been fully integrated into RISE Foundations Program and Integrated Model.